Identify the recessive phenotype.

 Numeric hygiene

-After solving, confirm p and q remain between 0 and 1 and genotype frequencies stay nonnegative.
-If carriers exceed 50% while q² is tiny, verify you multiplied p by q twice.
+Confirm p and q stay between 0 and 1 and genotype frequencies stay nonnegative.

 Label whether answers are frequencies or counts.
-When prompts demand expected counts, multiply decimals by census totals and round sensibly.
+Multiply decimals by census totals for expected counts.

 Every fifth card advance triggers an ad placeholder with a three-second countdown before the next card appears.